Conservation Network

 Recent and continuing activities

-The proceedings of Workshop 6, held in A Coruna in 2017, are currently in preparation.
+The proceedings of Workshop 8, held in Porto in 2022, are currently in preparation.
 Papers have been edited, revised and re-submitted.
-Final editing is underway with the expectation of publication in March/ April 2019.
+Final editing is underway with the expectation of publication in June 2024.

 Co- coordinators: